awesomeeng/zephjs/docs/API.md

 onEventAt() attaches an event handler for the given event name to the all elements that match a given CSS Query Selector.
 For example:

-  onEventAt("div > button.active", "click", myClickHandler);
+  onEventAt("div > button.active","click",myClickHandler);

 Would execute myClickHandler when any matching internal content element receives a click event.
 If the selector matches more than one element each element gets the event handler attach to it, so be careful.

 The given listener executes with the following signature:

-    (event, selected, element, content)
+  (event,selected,element,content)

 - event is the event object.
 - selected it the element that matched the selector.